Date of Next Course: 16, 17 and 30 March 2022

-Course Tutor: Julia Dyer MCSP BSc (Hons), Advanced Sensory Integration Practitioner, Independent Children’s Physiotherapist
+Course Tutor: Julia Dyer MCSP BSc (Hons), Advanced Sensory Integration Practitioner, Consultant Children’s Physiotherapist

 How do we make sense of some of the difficult behaviours we see in children and adults that we work with?
 Is it just behaviour?
 Is all behaviour “communication”?
 Is all behaviour sensory?
 Or is it more complex than this?

 For example, how do we make sense of:

 - A child who appears to be consistently defiant and manipulative

 - A young person who head bangs without any apparent trigger